Grad Student Discovers A Lost Novel Written By Walt Whitman

 In 1842, Whitman had published another work of fiction, a harrowing "temperance novel" about a stout-hearted young man whose life is nearly destroyed by alcohol.
 Whitman distanced himself from that early work, and never publicly acknowledged authorship of Jack Engle.

-Turpin spoke to NPR about his discovery last May when he was scouring a vast online database of 19th century newspapers for names found in Whitman's notebooks.
+Turpin spoke to NPR about his discovery, made when he was scouring a vast online database of 19th century newspapers for names found in Whitman's notebooks.

+"It was wild," he told All Things Considered's Ari Shapiro.
+"The literary research that I do isn't as glamorous as you might think.
+I was actually in a guest bedroom at my in-laws, putting together a Pack-and-Play, and I got an email ..."

+"What I'm looking for are these very unique character names Whitman had written out — Wigglesworth, Smytthe ... and the first thing I see on the page are those names. ...
+It was surreal."

 It's the second time in as many years Turpin has made such a discovery.
 Previously, he found another Whitman manuscript, a series of articles offering tips for a healthy and vigorous lifestyle, in another newspaper.